lukechampine/mkvsynth/README.md

 # mkvsynth #

 mkvsynth is a non-linear video editor for Linux, designed with parallel video processing in mind.
 It allows users to manipulate and encode videos through an easy-to-learn scripting system. mkvsynth was created out of frustration with Avisynth, the current standard for non-linear video editing.
 Avisynth is Windows-only, unmaintained, and has an ugly and unintuitive scripting language.
-For this reason, we feel that starting from scratch is a better approach than simply porting Avisynth to Linux.
+For these reasons, we feel that starting from scratch is a better approach than simply porting Avisynth to Linux.

 mkvsynth is comprised of two parts: Jarvis, the control program, which manages the video processing; and delbrot, the scripting language interpreter.
 These programs are described in more detail below.